 That day, it was someone stealing someone else’s bed.

 Tomorrow, it’ll be one child poking another awake and asking about dreams from the night before.

 So, how do you make those groggy winter mornings a little more bearable?
-Here’s what we’ve tried over the last few days.
+Here’s what we’ve tried these last few months.
 And believe me, we’ve needed all the pick-me-ups we could get!

 1. Start the day with positive words